modeset/-deprecated-utensils/WIP.md

 - turn the dimensionizer demo to togglable

 ## Reminders, Tasks and Future Considerations
-- There should be some sort of Togglable class that acts similar to the demo (removes a bunch of classes then add more)
 - Lists should be able to pass a single element
 - Look at making the sass files use abstract elements
 - Should we abstract focus/disabled states to a mixin?